BelgianBiodiversityPlatform/python-dwca-reader/doc/tutorial.rst

             count_species.update([row.data[qn('scientificName')]])

-Hence, the added value of Pandas depends on the type of data handling question.
+Hence, the added value of Pandas depends on the type of analysis.
 Some more extensive applications of Pandas to work with Darwin Core data is provided in this `data cleaning`_ tutorial and `data analysis`_ tutorial.

 .. _data cleaning: https://github.com/jorisvandenbossche/DS-python-data-analysis/blob/master/_solved/case2_biodiversity_cleaning.ipynb
 .. _data analysis: https://github.com/jorisvandenbossche/DS-python-data-analysis/blob/master/_solved/case2_biodiversity_analysis.ipynb